Adventure Construction Set: Reception

+Troy Christensen reviewed Adventure Construction Set for Different Worlds magazine and stated that "The Adventure Construction Set comes with a 44·page manual, a two-sided diskette, one large pre-constructed adventure where your characters are transported to Egypt during the times of the pharaohs, and seven mini-adventures that will whisk your characters off to places such as the starship Enterprise and Alice's Wonderland."

 Orson Scott Card criticized Adventure Construction Set's user interface, stating that it "was designed by the Kludge Monster from the Nethermost Hell".
 He praised the game's flexibility, however, reporting that his son was able to create a spell called "Summon Duck".
-Computer Gaming World's Scorpia described ACS as an "easy-to-use, albeit time-consuming, means of creating a graphic adventure."
+Computer Gaming World's Scorpia described ACS as an "easy-to-use, albeit time-consuming, means of creating a graphic adventure".